-The Cricut Maker contains a more powerful Print Then Cut sensor which means that you can now print on colored paper and cardstock, then cut with your Cricut Maker!
+Cricut Maker, Cricut Maker 3, and Cricut Explore 3 contain a more powerful Print Then Cut sensor which allows you to Print Then Cut on colored paper and cardstock!

 Things To Remember